 A recent study by Bloomberg Law and Catalyst found that 72% of corporate counsel still lack a unified strategy for adopting technology, instead buying individual products as they’re needed.
 And far too many still rely on their old manual standby that they’ve used to track legal holds for decades now: emails and spreadsheets.

 SOLUTION: As Ben Franklin said, “When you’re finished changing, you’re finished.”
 Nowhere is this more true than for businesses today.
 Yes, it’s hard to reimagine the way you do business, especially when you’re busy just keeping up, but the alternative is stagnation.
 Invest proactively in a wraparound technology strategy rather than waiting for trouble and reacting to it.
-Start by learning about the benefits of new cloud-based legal technology solutions, perhaps beginning with preservation, a discrete and straightforward stage.
+Start by learning about the benefits of new cloud-based legal technology solutions, perhaps beginning with data preservation, a discrete and straightforward stage.
 (Besides, don’t automated legal hold notices sound so much easier than sending countless emails?)
 Finally, remember that you likely don’t have a choice; your ethical duties require you to keep up with technology.

 The idea of having to implement technology in a large organization can seem like a monumental task, especially if that technology requires extensive deviations from old processes or software solutions.
 In this case, the sheer scale of the task is the impediment.